erik-riklund/jep-css/README.md

 > Please note that this project is in early development. 🚧

 **Poise** is a language that reimagines how stylesheets are written.
 It utilizes the power of plain language to express styling patterns, keeping the syntax simple and easy to read.
-As an abstraction, the language hides the underlying CSS syntax, both reducing the need for deep syntax knowledge and allowing focus to remain on the design.
+As an abstraction, the language hides the underlying CSS syntax, reducing the need for deep syntax knowledge and allowing focus to remain on the design.

 <img src=dashboard.png style="max-width:100%"><br>